 All assignments for student teaching are made with the approval of the Director of Student Teaching.
-Before assignments are made, students must have: (1) an average grade of "C" in major courses and a cumulative average of 2.75; (2) completed the prerequisite courses in methods and observation; (3) health, personal characteristics, and professional attitudes considered essential for successful teaching.
+Before assignments are made, students must have: (1) an average grade of "C" in major courses and a cumulative average of 2.75 (Grades are figured on course work taken at Colorado State College only); (2) completed the prerequisite courses in methods and observation; (3) health, personal characteristics, and professional attitudes considered essential for successful teaching.